 - 1. All proposed program participants will be eligible for the program component type selected; - 2.
 The information provided in the project application and proposed activities are eligible and consistent with program requirements in 24 CFR part 578; - 3.
 Each project narrative is fully responsive to the question being asked and that it meets all the criteria for that question as required by this NOFO; - 4.
-The data provided in various parts of the project application are consistent; and, - 5.
+Project budgets are correctly calculated, requested budget items are eligible and reasonable, and the requirement match is satisfied. - 5.
+The data provided in various parts of the project application are consistent; and, - 6.
 All required attachments correspond to the list of attachments in e-snaps and contain accurate and complete information.